Alan Brooke, 1st Viscount Alanbrooke: Relationship with Churchill

 Brooke was particularly annoyed by Churchill's idea of capturing the northern tip of Sumatra.
 But in some cases Brooke did not see the political dimension of strategy as the Prime Minister did.
 The CIGS was sceptical about the British intervention in the Greek Civil War in late 1944 (during the Dekemvriana), believing this was an operation which would drain troops from the central front in Germany.
 But at this stage the war was practically won and Churchill saw the possibility of preventing Greece from becoming a communist state.

 The balance of the Chiefs of Staff Committee was tilted in October 1943 when Admiral Sir Dudley Pound, Brooke's predecessor as chairman, retired as a result of poor health and Admiral Sir Andrew Cunningham succeeded Pound as First Sea Lord and naval representative on the Chiefs of Staff Committee.
 Brooke as a consequence got a firm ally in his arguments with Churchill.
 This was reflected in the most serious clash between the Prime Minister and the Chiefs of Staff, regarding the British preparations for final stages of the Pacific War.
 Brooke and the rest of the Chiefs of Staff wanted to build up the forces in Australia while Churchill preferred to use India as a base for the British effort.
 It was an issue over which the Chiefs of Staff were prepared to resign, but in the end a compromise was reached.

 Despite their many disagreements Brooke and Churchill held an affection for each other.
 After one fierce clash Churchill told his chief of staff and military adviser, General Sir Hastings Ismay, that he did not think he could continue to work any longer with Brooke because "he hates me.
 I can see hatred looking from his eyes."
 Brooke responded to Ismay: "Hate him?
 I don't hate him.
 I love him.
 But the first time I tell him that I agree with him when I don't will be the time to get rid of me, for then I can be no more use to him."
 When Churchill was told this he murmured, "Dear Brookie."

-The partnership between Brooke and Churchill was a very successful one and led Britain to victory in 1945.
+The partnership between Brooke and Churchill was a very successful one.
 According to historian Max Hastings, their partnership "created the most efficient machine for the higher direction of the war possessed by any combatant nation, even if its judgments were sometimes flawed and its ability to enforce its wishes increasingly constrained".